-- 1. Put your vehicle in park - 2.
+- Put your vehicle in park (P). - 2.
 Switch the engine off. - 3.
 Carefully turn the filler cap counterclockwise until it spins off. - 4.
-Pull to remove the cap from the fuel filler pipe.
+Pull to remove the cap from the fuel filler pipe. - 5.
+To install the cap, align the tabs on the cap with the notches on the filler pipe. - 6.
+Turn the filler cap clockwise 1/4 of a turn clockwise until it clicks at least once.